hb-EXCEL-Logo

 As is usual with an Excel function, every time a game result changes, the table is updated immediately (in a fraction of a second).

-A maximum of 9 teams per group are possible.
+A maximum of 20(!) teams per group are possible.
+This means you can manage an entire league with it.
 The number of groups is of course unlimited, because Excel doesn't really care how often a formula is entered on a spreadsheet (if the number is less than a hundred).

 Syntax